ducquando/learn-swift/README.md

 } while condition
 ```

 In most cases, we will use `while` loop.
-However, there will be some situations that you want to execute at least one time, no matter the condition is.
+However, there will be some situations that you want to execute at least one time, no matter what the condition is.

 Besides, we can also use a constant declaration statement as the loop's condition.